Gordon Sargent betting profile: Sony Open in Hawaii - PGA TOUR

 Sargent's recent performances

-- Sargent's best finish over his last ten appearances came at the ISCO Championship, where he finished tied for 24th with a score of 2-under.
+- He had his best finish at the ISCO Championship, where he finished tied for 24th with a score of 2-under.

 - Sargent has an average of 0.020 Strokes Gained: Off-the-Tee in his past five tournaments.